Movement Disorders

 • Limb dystonia may be the initial presenting sign in neurodegenerative disorders like Parkinson disease, progressive supranuclear palsy, and corticobasal ganglionic degeneration. | |

 The term dystonia is defined as a sustained, involuntary contraction of muscle that produces an abnormal posture and frequently causes twisting and turning.
 The task specificity and presence of sensory tricks make dystonia unique among other neurologic symptoms.
 In 1830, Charles Bell described hand dystonia in professional writers followed by Gowers’ description of dystonia in musicians.
-Oppenheimer described generalized dystonia in the early 20th century, naming it dystonia musculorum deformans (21).
-As dystonia is not a disease of muscle, the term primary torsion dystonia is now preferred (71).
+Oppenheimer described generalized dystonia in the early 20th century, naming it dystonia musculorum deformans (23).
+As dystonia is not a disease of muscle, the term primary torsion dystonia is now preferred (76).
 Over the last century, the classification of this disorder has evolved from a clinical characterization, such as focal, segmental, or generalized dystonia, to encompass a parallel molecular biological dimension with acknowledgement of affected chromosomal loci, mutated proteins, and biochemical dysfunctions.
-Currently, dystonia is classified based on both clinical characteristics (age of onset, body distribution, and temporal pattern), as well as etiology (associated with structural abnormalities—inherited, acquired, and idiopathic) (03).
+Currently, dystonia is classified along two axes: Axis I describes the clinical characteristics (age of onset, body distribution, temporal pattern), and Axis II describes the etiology (eg, structural, inherited, acquired, or idiopathic), a framework that continues to be refined with new genetic and pathophysiologic insights (02).
 Until recently, inherited dystonias have been named using DYT acronym followed by a number (eg, DYT1).
 However, a new nomenclature was introduced so that only isolated genetic dystonias are designated “DYT” followed by the affected gene (eg, DYT-TOR1A, instead of DYT1).
 The combined dystonias will be named using a double prefix, including both dystonia and the associated phenotype (eg, DYT/PARK-TAF1, instead of DYT3).

 Writer's cramp, a task-specific and common dystonia of the hand, underscores many difficulties in the diagnosis of this disorder.
 Historically, patients may initially notice tightness or stiffness with writing prior to diminished writing speed and cramping with prolonged writing.
 The cramping of the hand will be present only with writing and will disappear almost immediately after stopping this activity.
 Physical examination of affected patients frequently reveals normal findings, except when performing certain tasks or adopting a certain posture.
-As a result of this, the condition was once thought to be of psychogenic origin (65).
-Fortunately, increasing electrophysiological studies and documentation of abnormal findings in patients with limb dystonia have improved the acceptance of this disorder as one resulting from neurologic mechanisms (27; 09).
+As a result of this, the condition was once thought to be of psychogenic origin (70).
+Fortunately, increasing electrophysiological studies and documentation of abnormal findings in patients with limb dystonia have improved the acceptance of this disorder as one resulting from neurologic mechanisms (28; 08).
+Traditional views regarded dystonia primarily as a basal ganglia disorder, with dysfunction localized to these deep brain nuclei.
+Research has expanded this perspective, describing dystonia as a network disorder involving the basal ganglia, cerebellum, and cerebral cortex.
+The motor network model proposed by Jinnah and colleagues highlight dystonia as arising from abnormal interactions within this distributed sensorimotor network rather than from a single anatomical lesion (31).
+This conceptual shift informs current approaches to diagnosis and treatment, including deep brain stimulation, which targets multiple nodes within these networks.

 Limb dystonia consists of sustained, repetitive, and patterned contractions of muscles producing an abnormal posture of the upper or lower limb that may be present at rest, when changing position, or when performing a specific motor activity.